System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

 5.7 Why ClickHouse

-At 25 billion impressions a day, the dashboard queries are aggregations over 100+ billion rows ("spend by DSP by publisher by hour for the last 7 days," that kind of thing).
+At 25 billion impressions a day, dashboard queries aggregate over 100B+ rows ("spend by DSP by publisher by hour for the last 7 days").
 ClickHouse handles that in single-digit seconds.
-Druid is the other serious option but adds operational complexity.
-BigQuery works but the per-query costs add up fast at this scale, and Postgres simply can't move enough rows.
-ClickHouse also has a native Kafka table engine, so ingestion is essentially zero-code: a MergeTree table materializes from a Kafka topic automatically.
+Druid is the other serious option but adds operational complexity; BigQuery's per-query cost gets painful at this scale; Postgres can't move enough rows.

 6. High-Level Architecture